MIPS/gcc/power9/gcc/config/rs6000/predicates.md

 })

-;; Return 1 if the operand is a CONST_VECTOR that can loaded directly with a ;; XXSPLTIB instruction.
+;; Return 1 if the operand is constant that can loaded directly with a XXSPLTIB ;; instruction.

 (define_predicate "xxspltib_constant_nosplit"
   (match_code "const_vector,vec_duplicate,const_int")